Projective completions of affine varieties via degree-like functions: Introduction

 \subsection{Organization}

-In the next section we introduce and give some examples of the correspondence between filtrations on the coordinate ring of an affine variety $X$ and projective completions of $X$.
+In the next section we introduce and give some examples of the correspondence between filtrations on the coordinate ring $\kk[X]$ of an affine variety $X$ and projective completions of $X$.
+In particular, we show that `finitely generated' filtrations on $\kk[X]$ correspond to immersions of $X$ into {\em generalized weighted projective spaces} (Proposition \ref{prop-spec-completion}).
 In Section \ref{sec-semiquasintro} we reformulate the notion of filtrations in terms of {\em degree-like functions} and introduce two special classes of degree-like functions which are protagonists of this article, namely {\em semidegree} and {\em subdegree}. \\

 The remaining sections contain our main results.
 In Section \ref{sec-sub-structure} we establish the structure theorem of subdegrees (Theorem \ref{gengfsgf-characterization}) and some of its immediate corollaries.
 Section \ref{sec-sub-normality} is devoted to the study of `normality' properties of completions determined by subdegrees.
 In this section we establish the relation between semidegrees in the minimal presentation of a subdegree and orders of pole along components of the hypersurface at infinity on the completion induced by the subdegree (Proposition \ref{pole-and-degree}).
-We also introduce the notion of {\em relative normality at infinity}, and show that the compactification $\xdelta$ of an affine variety $X$ determined by a a subdegree $\delta$ on $\kk[X]$ is relatively normal at infinity with respect to $X$ (Proposition \ref{relatively-normal-subdegree}).
+We also introduce the notion of {\em relative normality at infinity}, and show that the completion $\xdelta$ of an affine variety $X$ determined by a a subdegree $\delta$ on $\kk[X]$ is relatively normal at infinity with respect to $X$ (Proposition \ref{relatively-normal-subdegree}).
 We then establish the existence of a subdegree $\tilde \delta$ which {\em normalizes} a given degree-like function $\delta$ in the sense that $\bar X^{\tilde \delta}$ is the normalization at infinity (with respect to $X$) of $\xdelta$ (Theorem \ref{thm-noeth-integral-subdegree}).
 We end Section \ref{sec-sub-normality} with a proof of the `finiteness property' of divisorial valuations discovered (in the case of complex varieties) in \cite{fernex-ein-ishii} (Theorem \ref{finiteness-prop}).
 In Section \ref{sec-sub-divisor} we prove the `pull-back formula' of the divisor at infinity (Proposition \ref{pulling-back-infinity}) and apply it to give a geometric proof of Corollary \ref{deterally} and find a sufficient condition for the answer to Question \ref{finite-question} to be positive.\\

 This article is mostly based on my PhD thesis.
 I express my gratitude to my thesis advisor Professor Pierre Milman for posing the questions, helpful suggestions, and in general guiding me throughout this work.
 I would also like to thank Professor Askold Khovanskii for helpful suggestions (e.g.\ he pointed out the possibility of a connection between semidegrees and `orders of poles at infinity' \cite{khovanication-order}) and Professor Bernard Teissier for bringing the article \cite{szpiro} to my attention.